Nonlinear phase synchronization and the role of spacing in shell models

-As a minimal example of the case with interconnected triads, we investigated triadic phase dynamics in helical shell models constructed from two sequences of helical variables, allowing for different classes of chiral interactions, focusing in particular on the SM3 class, which results in two intertwined chains that are topologically \textit{non-separable}.
-We observe that contrary to the single chain case, here decreasing the intershell spacing leads to a reduction of intermittency, with the system exhibiting self similar mono-fractal scaling as it approaches the continuum limit.
+As a minimal example of the case with interconnected triads, we investigated triadic phase dynamics in helical shell models constructed from two sequences of helical variables, allowing for different classes of chiral interactions, focusing in particular on the SM3 class, which consist of two intertwined chains that are topologically \textit{non-separable}.
+We observe that, contrary to the single chain case, here, decreasing the inter-shell spacing leads to a reduction of intermittency, with the system exhibiting self-similar monofractal scaling as it approaches the continuum limit.
 However, as before we find that the phase coherence correlates with intermittency, as shown by the order parameters, even though the dependence of that with $g$ is the inverse of what happens in the GOY case.

-Finally, we have addressed the role of triadic phases on the inverse energy cascade, considering two specific cases, represented by a non-local helical shell model and the model investigated in Ref. \citep{tom:2017}.
+Finally, we have addressed the role of triadic phases in the inverse energy cascade, considering two specific cases, represented by a non-local helical shell model and the model investigated in Ref. \citealp{tom:2017}.
 Our results show that inverse cascades are characterized by a PDF of triadic phases, peaked around $\varphi_{n}=-\pi/2$ , which maximizes the inverse energy transfer.
-However the order parameters show that the inverse cascades (at least the ones that we considered), are non intermittent, and present a significantly lower levels of phase coherence in contrast to the forward cascades.
+However the order parameters show that the inverse cascades (at least the ones that we considered), are non-intermittent, and present significantly lower levels of phase coherence in contrast to the forward cascades.